hermsdad/Nasa-Rover/docs/README.md

 # Rover Print Files

-A visual catalog of 3D print parts for the Rover Perseverance model, exported from Autodesk Fusion.
+A visual catalog of 3D print parts for the Rover Perseverance model.

 ## Pages